primiano/perfetto-docs/docs/data-sources/memory-counters.md

 ### SQL

-At the SQL level, these events are imported and exposed in the same way of the corresponding polled events.
+At the SQL level, these events are imported and exposed in the same way as the corresponding polled events.
 This allows to collect both types of events (pushed and polled) and treat them uniformly in queries and scripts.